A general family of multi-peakon equations and their properties: Introduction

 We will call equation \eqref{fg-fam} the {\em $fg$-family} and study its properties when $f(u,u_x)$ and $g(u,u_x)$ are arbitrary non-singular functions.
 As a main result, in section~\ref{sec:peakons}, $N$-peakon solutions for all $N\geq 2$ will be derived as weak solutions for the entire $fg$-family, and single peakon travelling-wave solutions will be shown to exist under a simple condition on $f(u,u_x)$.
 Interestingly, when this condition fails, more general single peakon solutions that have a time-dependent amplitude and a time-dependent speed are shown to exist.

-The importance of these results is that they show multi-peakons exist for nonlinear dispersive wave equations without the need for any integrability properties or any Hamiltonian structure.
-This is a sharp contrast to the situation for multi-soliton solutions of evolution equations, where the existence of an arbitrary number $N>2$ of solitons usually requires that the evolution equation be integrable.
+The importance of these results is that they show multi-peakons exist for nonlinear dispersive wave equations without using or relying on any integrability properties or any Hamiltonian structure.
+This is a sharp contrast to the situation for multi-soliton solutions of evolution equations, where the existence of an arbitrary number $N>2$ of solitons usually requires that the evolution equation be integrable, and finding the $N$-soliton solution usually involves explicit use of the integrability structure (e.g., an inverse scattering transform or a bilinear formulation).

-In section~\ref{sec:wavebreaking}, wave breaking for the general $fg$-family \eqref{fg-fam} of multi-peakon equations is discussed.
-A necessary and sufficient criterion for classical solutions to exhibit a finite-time blow up of $u_x$ is derived by adapting and combining standard techniques which have been used for the peakon equations listed in Table~\ref{table:peakon_eqns}.
-In particular, this general wave breaking criterion reproduces the separate criteria known for the CH, DP, N, and mCH equations \cite{ConEsc-1998b,Gui-Liu-Tian,Ni-Zho,Gui-Liu-Olv-Qu}.

 In section~\ref{sec:hamiltonian-struct}, the most general form of $f(u,u_x)$ and $g(u,u_x)$ is obtained such that the multi-peakon equation \eqref{fg-fam} admits the Hamiltonian structure shared by the CH and mCH equations.
 This yields a large family of Hamiltonian multi-peakon equations